Glazzes/react-native-zoom-toolkit/docs/docs/components/cropzoom.md

 ```

 ### crop
-Maps all the transformations applied to your component by the pinch gesture into a simple and ready to use object specifying the context necessary for a crop operation, such object must be used along with a library capable of cropping images, for instance [Expo Image Manipulator](https://docs.expo.dev/versions/latest/sdk/imagemanipulator/).
+Maps all the transformations applied to your component into a simple and ready to use object specifying the context necessary for a crop operation, such object must be used along with a library capable of cropping images and/or videos, for instance [Expo Image Manipulator](https://docs.expo.dev/versions/latest/sdk/imagemanipulator/).
 - Arguments

 | Name | Type | Default | Description |